Undergraduate Studies

 Basics of the Program

-We offer an Astronomy Specialization within the regular Physics BS program.
-Details can be found here.
-We also offer a minor in Astronomy; details on that can be found here.
+We offer an Astronomy Track within the regular Physics BS program.
+Details can be found in the Undergraduate Catalog.
+We also offer a minor in Astronomy; details on that can be found in the Undergraduate Catalog.

 The Undergraduate Catalog also lists all of the undergraduate courses on the Courses page.
 Please note that as our program has evolved, we have added some courses, redesigned others, and completely dropped (for the time being) the offering of a few more.
 Therefore it is quite important for students to read this webpage — and to check the official course schedule — to find out what courses are actually happening.